Oliveto Citra: History

-Archaeological discoveries in the vicinity have unearthed artifacts dating as far back as the 6th century B.C.
+Archaeological discoveries in the vicinity have unearthed artifacts dating from as early as the 6th century B.C.
 The castle of Oliveto was first mentioned in documents in 1114, when Santa Maria de Foris, in the hamlet of Oliveto, was given to the archbishop of Conza by Count Quaimario Giffoni.
 Later that century, the manor was owned by the French Norman, William of toille (Tuilla).
 Until the Risorgimento, the castle was the seat of feudal lords and local barons.

 On May 24, 1985 it is alleged that the Blessed Virgin Mary made an appearance in Oliveto Citra, holding a baby.
 Over 100 villagers signed statements confessing to seeing the apparition.
 According to cultural anthropologist Paolo Apolito, these visitations are controversial and have not yet been approved by the Roman Catholic Church.

 Geography

 Oliveto Citra is situated 55 km by road northeast of Salerno.
-The comune contains the following frazioni: Casale (pop.
+The comune includes the following frazioni: Casale (pop.
 92), Dogana (pop.
 40), Ponte Oliveto (pop.
 8) and Serroni (pop.
 85).
 The principal road is the Strada statale 691 Fondo Valle Sele (SS 691).
 That and the Sele River pass the town on the eastern side.
 There is a natural area in the comune known as "Piano di Canale".
 The large, heavily forested Parco Regionale Dei Monti Picentini is in the northwest.
-There is an industrial estate, Zona Industriale Staglioni, to the north of the town, near the village of Dogana.
+An industrial estate, Zona Industriale Staglioni, is located to the north of the town, near the village of Dogana.